 Dr. Trinkaus-Randall and I just might be the only PhD and MD Co-Directors of such a training program.
 This leadership diversity allows us to focus on our primary goal: to help you develop a strong identity as a successful medical-scientist.
 We specialize in personally advising you during the scientific and clinical years of training in a way that advocates for your positive learning experience and a successful transition towards your future career choice.

 I arrived at BU in the late in 1980’s to discover a Mission far larger me: caring for the underserved.
 And I was hooked.
 Then BU discovered and nurtured both the teacher and principal investigator in me by coupling my scientific curiosity with clinical frustration in caring for patients with acute kidney injury (AKI) for which no mechanistic understanding or therapeutic intervention previously existed.
 We are now exploring a therapeutic peptide that inhibits renal cell death, improves organ function and improves survival after an ischemic insult, a common cause of AKI.
 The intersection between clinical medicine and science at BU captivated my imagination and instilled me with a sense of Mission that has compelled me to teach and learn on this campus for nearly three decades.
-Recently, I have joined Dr. T-R to teach Introduction to Problems (IP) with our MD/PhD students during the first two years of medical school and we personally prepare our students to transition back onto the medical wards after their dissertation defense.
+Recently, I have joined Dr. T-R to teach modules of Doctoring 1 and 2 to our MD/PhD students during the first two years of medical school and we personally prepare our students to transition back onto the medical wards after their dissertation defense.

 I hope that you will explore our program and our BU family, your team for many years.
 Here, your curiosity will thrive and your intellect will be stimulated, allowing your creativity and compassion to make a palpable difference in the lives of others.
 Dr. T-R and I will be delighted to collaborate on your behalf just as we have collaborated for years as translational scientists with a new passion for training the next generation of medical scientists.
 Here, our most important resource is our students and our most important commitment is to you.